TaskAudit: Detecting Functiona11ity Errors in Mobile Apps via Agentic Task Execution: Discussion

-\add{Our results also highlight the complementary strengths of different automated methods.
+Our results also highlight the complementary strengths of different automated methods.
 While \toolName's semantic analysis allows it to detect entire categories of errors missed by other tools, Groundhog's structured crawling identified several Locatability and Actionability errors that our agent-based approach did not (Figure~\ref{fig:error-breakdown}).
-This suggests that a future hybrid approach, combining agentic semantic analysis with exhaustive mechanical crawling, could yield more comprehensive accessibility audits.}
+This suggests that a future hybrid approach, combining agentic semantic analysis with exhaustive mechanical crawling, could yield more comprehensive accessibility audits. \add{For example, accessibility metadata inspection can be combined with Task Generator outputs to filter out invalid controls (e.g. those that are occluded or hidden) and flag potential Locatability and Actionability errors, which can then be quickly evaluated with a method like Groundhog.
+This would allow \toolName to focus on addressing elements with no apparent Locatability and Actionability errors, which would reduce the amount of agentic execution needed, improving efficiency and reducing cost. }

+\add{ On a larger scale, ecosystem-level analyses~\cite{ross_epidemiology_taccess20, fok_large-scale_chi22, yan_current_state_accessibility, chen2022accessible} identify common accessibility failures and quantify their prevalence across large app populations. \toolName complements these methods by providing task-based functionality analysis on a smaller set of critical flows.
+A practical pipeline might first apply large-scale screening to locate high-risk apps and screens, then deploy TaskAudit as a targeted check on those subsets to evaluate \func errors. }